Ta Baile na gleireach an Tir na nOg mo chara

 A bit of Local History . . .

-"Just The Way It Was" is a recently published book by Thomas Gilrane.
+"Just The Way It Was" , published in 2006 by Thomas Gilrane.
 It details a traditional farm life & childhood in Ballinaglera - and his story of immigration.
 It is a fascinating journey, and one that was common for thousands of Irish families in the early 1900’s.
 He tells his story as he remembers it.
 Get it on Amazon.com.

 About Leitrim (Liatroim, meaning "Grey Ridge")